 Some end-of-year tasks might also have strict guidelines you’ll need to consider.
 For example, if you uncover an error in your final payroll for the previous year, and you’re already a few days into the new year, you won’t be able to correct the error.
 The Internal Revenue Service (IRS) has strict guidelines around opening up tax filings from the previous year, so it’s incredibly important to take the time to double-check for any errors.
 And if you give yourself the time to start the process early, you’ll also give yourself the chance to better understand the process — which means less frustration and more confidence!

-The last weeks of the month are also the time to start thinking about employees gifts.
-Gifts are a great idea — and even better if your employees don’t have to pay lots of income taxes on the year end rewards you give them.
+Do you want to instill some of that same confidence in your employees?
+Recognizing their performance can help do that.
+The last few weeks of the month are also a good time to start thinking about employee gifts.
+Gifts are a great year-end reward — and even better if your employees don’t have to pay considerable income taxes on them.

-- Fringe benefits definition - Understand the IRS definition of a fringe benefit, with further explanation.
+The definition of fringe benefits - understand the IRS definition of a fringe benefit with a deeper explanation.

-- Fringe benefits tax - Know which fringe benefits are taxable and the exceptions
+The tax rules around fringe benefits - learn which fringe benefits are taxable and what the exceptions are.

 If you’re looking for more information on fringe benefits, you can check out Fringe Benefits 101, which includes a roundup of articles on the difference between a benefit and a perk, employee perks that help attract talent, incentives that improve workplace performance, and steps for starting an employee recognition program at your business.